Principal Mechanical Engineer (Energy)

 • Knowledge of national and international codes and standards used within the industry covering design and manufacturing requirements of plant equipment and piping.

-• Experience of carrying out pressure vessel and piping design and stress analysis.
+• Experience carrying out pressure vessel and piping design and stress analysis.

-• Experience of working with mechanical designers and pipe‑stress engineers on plant 3D models.
+• Experience working with mechanical designers and pipe‑stress engineers on plant 3D models.

-• Proficiency in the use of MS Excel to create schedules and datasheets, MathCAD to undertake engineering calculations and to solve engineering problems.
+• Proficiency in MS Excel to create schedules and datasheets, MathCAD to undertake engineering calculations and solve engineering problems.

 #J-18808-Ljbffr